PawseySC/hpc-container-training/_episodes/31-mpi.md

 - MPI performance of containerised applications almost coincide with those of a native run
 ---

+We're using OSU MPI tests, by leveraging an MPI library.

 ### Let's run a MPI-enabled application in a container!

 We're going to start this episode with actually running a practical example, and then discuss the way this all works later on.
-We're using OSU MPI tests,  by leveraging an MPI library.
+We're using OpenFoam, a widely popular package for Computational Fluid Dynamics simulations, which is able to massively scale in parallel architectures up to thousands of processes, by leveraging an MPI library.
+The sample inputs come straight from the OpenFoam installation tree, namely `$FOAM_TUTORIALS/incompressible/pimpleFoam/LES/periodicHill/steadyState/`.

-First, let us cd into the demo directory and download the OpenFoam container image:
+First, cd into a demo directory and download the OpenFoam (computational fluid dynamics simulation code) container image from [quay.io](https://quay.io/repository/pawsey/openfoam?tab=info):

 ```
-$ cd $TUTO/demos/openfoam
+$ cd $TUTO/demo/openfoam/
-$ singularity pull library://marcodelapierre/beta/openfoam:v2012
+$ singularity pull docker pull quay.io/pawsey/openfoam
 ```
 {: .bash}

-Now, let us run the sample simulation with:
+Now, let us run the sample simulation.
+OpenFoam first generates initial conditions in serial and then runs a simulation with MPI.
+A sample script for running the container is provided in the demo directory (to directly copy the script without cloning this tutorial repo, copy [this file](https://github.com/PawseySC/hpc-container-training/blob/gh-pages/demos/openfoam/mpi_mpirun.sh)).
+Run the script:

 ```
 $ ./mpi_mpirun.sh
 ```
 {: .bash}

-**In alternative**, if you're running this example on Pawsey systems (*e.g.* Magnus or Zeus), achieve the same result by using the Slurm scheduler to submit the job script `mpi_pawsey.sh`:
+**Alternatively**, if you're running this example on Pawsey systems (*e.g.* Magnus or Zeus), achieve the same result by using the Slurm scheduler to submit the job script `mpi_slurm.sh`:

 ```
-$ sbatch mpi_pawsey.sh
+$ sbatch mpi_slurm.sh
 ```
 {: .bash}